Journal: Agriculture, Forestry and Fisheries PDF

 3. Statistical Analysis

 Data from GSH content in mustard leaves were expressed as Mean ± S.E.M. and analyzed through a Student’s t-test to ascertain statistical differences between control and treated mustard seeds at the end of the experiment.
-A probability level of p
+A probability level of p<0.05 was considered as statistically significant as compared to the control.

 4. Results and Discussion